Skip to navigationSkip to main contentSkip to footerScaleway Docs HomepageAsk our AI

 For more details, refer to the Open WebUI Quick Start Guide.

-For cloud-based deployment, Scaleway's Serverless Containers offer a scalable solution.
+For cloud-based deployments, Scaleway's Serverless Containers offer a scalable solution.

 1. In the Scaleway console, navigate to Serverless > Containers.